 This means kefir may be better tolerated by people with lactose intolerance, when consumed in moderate quantities.

-Contrary to popular belief, it is not necessary for lactose-intolerant individuals to avoid all dairy products.
+Contrary to popular belief, it’s not necessary for people with lactose intolerance to avoid all dairy products.

-In fact, some dairy products — such as the 6 discussed in this article — are naturally low in lactose.
+In fact, some dairy products — such as the ones discussed in this article — are naturally low in lactose.

 In moderate and controlled amounts, they’re usually well tolerated.
 Some people may find that some of the foods listed above are harder on their digestive systems than others.